-- 4. Perform one of the following: - Enter the PIN code that you want to assign as the Primary or Secondary code for this slot number.
+- 4. Perform one of the following: - Enter the PIN code that you want to assign as the Primary or Secondary code for this slot number. - Present your user card that you want to assign as the Primary or Secondary code for this slot number.

-If the PIN entered or user card presented is valid, the left LED stops flashing and the controller is ready for you to enter the next 3-digit slot number (Step 3).
+If the PIN or user card presented is valid, the left LED stops flashing and the controller is ready for you to enter the next 3-digit slot number (refer to Step 3) for the slot to which you want to assign a code.